inspire-software/yes-cart/env/migration/migrate-3.3.0-3.4.0/YC-855-README.txt

 - ProductPriceModel is now renamed to PriceModel to better reflect the API

 - ProductQuantityModel is now renamed to QuantityModel to better reflect the API

+- ProductPromotionModel is now renamed to PromotionModel to better reflect the API